How usability testing can improve Toronto’s shelter intake system

 Enhancements to SMIS have been fairly limited since the system was introduced in 2009.
 In recent years, SSHA has demonstrated a commitment to making improvements to the way SMIS supports staff to do their job, and supports people to move from homelessness to permanent housing.
 This includes changes based on extensive user research performed by a team of Code for Canada fellows in 2019.

-The recent GRIT usability sessions included intake staff from a select number of shelter sites that piloted the latest round of enhancements at the end of 2020.
+The recent usability sessions included intake staff from a select number of shelter sites that piloted the latest round of enhancements at the end of 2020.
 The updated intake form was considerably longer than previous versions and included additional sections, such as questions on demographic data, mental health, and support needs, among others.
 The updated form also included prompting questions and explanatory text for each section to assist staff with the intake process.

-GRIT held seven hour-long testing sessions with staff from three shelter sites serving the following sectors: 2SLGBTQI youth; mixed gender; and men only.
+Code for Canada's user research team held seven hour-long testing sessions with staff from three shelter sites serving the following sectors: 2SLGBTQI youth; mixed gender; and men only.
 Staff from SSHA, including IT, sat in on some of the sessions.
 Due to physical distancing requirements as a result of the pandemic, all sessions were conducted virtually.

 “It was a great opportunity for IT staff to feel connected with their work.
 They don’t often get the opportunity to hear directly from the people using the product,” added Stephanie.
 “Our team is always trying to make sure we’re connecting people with the whole process.
 Having the folks who are writing the code hear from users firsthand about how their work can lead to someone moving from a shelter to a home is really impactful.”